gradient circle (purple) gradient circle (green)

 If you are having any trouble registering or logging into your NYSBA account, please contact our Member Resource Center at 800-582-2452.

-Cancellations received between 5-10 days from the scheduled event date-50% refund
+Cancellations received between the hotel cut-off date (April 13) and 5 days before the scheduled event date-50% refund

 Cancellations received less than 5 days before the scheduled event date-No refund